sd4483/Obsidian/Software Testing/Courseworks/Coursework 1.md

 ##### Task 02

 The program doesn't have any unreachable nodes or infeasible edges.
-There is atleast one input for which e
+There is atleast one input for which each edge and node of the program is reachable.

+##### Task 03